Key Takeaways:

-In fact, steel buildings account for 65% of all commercial construction in the United States.
+Metal buildings are increasingly popular, accounting for 65% of all commercial construction in the United States.

 Minimize Your Energy Costs

-If you're not careful, energy can literally fly out the window, and between cracks, under doors and through the roof.
+If you're not careful, energy can literally fly out the window, between cracks, under doors, and through the roof.

-Aging wood buildings are particularly vulnerable to leaks because the lumber will settle, twist, and creep.
+Aging wood buildings are particularly vulnerable to leaks and high energy consumption because the lumber will settle, twist, and creep.

 If you add insulation to your current structure that will often be enough to cut your energy loss.